nberman12/NFL-ETL-Project/README.md

 # NFL-ETL-Project
 This program will deliver a relational database with statistical information about NFL players.
 The information has been aggregated at the team and individual player level to allow for a variety of analyses.

 The program uses 7 websites to scrape the information from the web.
-It also produces 23 tables.
+It produces 23 tables.

 These are the steps that were taken:
 * The database schema was defined as follows {src="..Resources/}: